|Price||$10.99 / Month|

 Major credit cards only, including Visa, MasterCard, American Express and credit cards through PayPal.
 Giganews does not accept wire transfers or Bitcoin payments.

 Starting with what’s good about Giganews, it’s not hard to find upsides to what this company offers.
 They’ve been in business for a very long time, which is always a good thing when you’re considering handing your money over to a company.
 Giganews runs its own servers and they’re very fast; there’s no denying that.
-They also provide Mimo, a newsreader, which is easy to use and which should take some of the intimidation out of using USENET for newer customers.

 These are good reasons to consider Giganews but, unfortunately, they don’t really put the service above and beyond in terms of what it offers versus what other providers offer.